What to Do, Where to Go, How to Get There

 Visiting during Christmas or Easter is always a treat.
 During Christmas, a Disney pastry chef shares gingerbread house decoration techniques with guests receive free recipes and tasting opportunities.
-Artists performs Christmas carols in the lobby.
+Artists perform Christmas carols in the lobby.
 During the Easter season, the lobby is decorated with enormous chocolate Easter eggs.

 The Grand Floridian Resorts more famous restaurants include the breakfast buffet 1900 Park Fare, as well as the Grand Floridian Café, Victoria & Albert’s Dinner Queen Victoria Room or Grand View Tea Room.

 Disney’s Polynesian Village Resort